hambrice/sum-square-solution/README.md

     $ rake start

 ## Usage
-In the browser window that opens, enter any number in the form and click submit.
+In the browser window that opens, enter any whole number in the form and click submit.

 ## Contributing